WISVCH/nwerc-2022/content/schedule/coach_meeting_gcpc.md

 people: German coaches
 ---
 ## Location
-The NCPC coach meeting takes place in the Auditorium of the [Aula Conference Centre](https://iamap.tudelft.nl/en/poi/aula-conference-center/).
+The GCPC coach meeting takes place in the Auditorium of the [Aula Conference Centre](https://iamap.tudelft.nl/en/poi/aula-conference-center/).
 The entrance of the hall D is indicated on the signs.

 For directions, see the [Location page]({{< relref "location" >}} "Location").